lwsjs/local-web-server/README.md

-Fires up a local development server on a given port.
+Fires up a simple, static web server on a given port.
+Use for local web development or file sharing (directory browsing enabled).

 Install
 -------